betaflight/betaflight/docs/Inflight Adjustments.md

 # In-flight Adjustments

-With Cleanflight it's possible to make adjustments to various settings by using AUX channels from your transmitter while the aircraft is flying.
+With INAV it's possible to make adjustments to various settings by using AUX channels from your transmitter while the aircraft is flying.

 ## Warning